ObolNetwork/charon-distributed-validator-node/README.md

 This section of the readme is intended for the "docker power users", i.e., for the ones who are familiar with working with `docker-compose` and want to have more flexibility and power to change the default configuration.

-There are two additional files in this repository, `compose-debug.yml` and `docker-compose.override.yml.sample`, alongwith the default `docker-compose.yml` file for this purpose.
+There are two additional files in this repository, `compose-debug.yml` and `docker-compose.override.yml.sample`, alongwith the default `docker-compose.yml` file that you can use for this purpose.

-- `compose-debug.yml` contains some additional containers that would developers can use for debugging, like `jaeger`.
+- `compose-debug.yml` contains some additional containers that developers can use for debugging, like `jaeger`.
 To achieve this, you can run:
 ```
 docker-compose -f docker-compose.yml -f compose-debug.yml up
 ```